liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

         * :js:attr:`GateOne.User.logout`
         * :js:attr:`GateOne.User.loadBell`
         * :js:attr:`GateOne.User.uploadBellDialog`
+        * :js:attr:`GateOne.User.storeSession`

 .. js:function:: GateOne.User.init

     Like all plugin init() functions this gets called from :js:func:`GateOne.Utils.postInit` which itself is called at the end of :js:func:`GateOne.initialize`.
 It adds the username to the preferences panel as well as a link that allows the user to logout.
-It also attaches the 'set_username' and 'load_bell' actions to :js:attr:`GateOne.Net.actions`.
+It also attaches the 'set_username', 'load_bell', and 'gateone_user' actions to :js:attr:`GateOne.Net.actions`.

 .. js:function:: GateOne.User.setUsername

-    This is what gets attached to the 'set_username' WebSocket action in :js:attr:`GateOne.Net.actions` and gets called immediately after the user is successfully authenticated.
+    This is what gets attached to the 'set_username' `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ action in :js:attr:`GateOne.Net.actions` and gets called immediately after the user is successfully authenticated.

 .. js:function:: GateOne.User.logout(redirectURL)